Understanding Carbon Credits

 The right approach for you as a buyer will depend on:

-• The price level you can afford; and
+• The price you can afford; and

 • The amount of time and effort you can put into the acquisition (e.g., whether you have the capacity to contract directly with individual projects, or need to pursue more hands-off approaches).

-The table below presents some common options for purchasing and using offset credits.
+The table below presents some common options for purchasing and using carbon credits.
 Different options will have different pros and cons in terms of price, volume, timing, and ability to influence or evaluate quality.

 Engage in new methodology development

-The vast majority of offset credit buyers do not get involved in methodology development.
-Occasionally, however, a buyer may identify a new project type that is particularly attractive (e.g., because it is related to their line of business or involves communities in which they engage), and support the development of a new methodology in order to be able to both invest in these projects and generate offset credits.
+The vast majority of carbon credit buyers do not get involved in methodology development.
+Occasionally, however, a buyer may identify a new project type that is particularly attractive (e.g., because it is related to their line of business or involves communities in which they engage), and support the development of a new methodology in order to be able to both invest in these projects and generate carbon credits.
 This approach can be a risky and time-intensive strategy, however, and should only be pursued by the most sophisticated buyers.

 Pros: